-During the reconnection process and the gradual phase of flares, SMM with HXIS telescope could image the high

-Send offprint requests to: A. Berlicki, e-mail: arkadiusz.berlicki@obspm.fr energy particle plasma in four band pass of spectra with a low spatial resolution, the Hard X-ray telescope on Yohkoh with a better spatial resolution but it has a no low energy band.
+During the reconnection process and the gradual phase of flares, SMM with its HXIS telescope could image the high energy particle plasma in four band passes of spectra with a low spatial resolution.
+The Hard X-ray telescope on-board Yohkoh had a better spatial resolution but no low energy band.
 A long debate about the long duration emission of particles started in order to understand if the particles accelerated during the impulsive phase were trapped at the reconnection point or if they were continuously accelerated.
 Ramaty proposed to built an X-ray imager and with possible spectroscopy analysis to distinguish between both processes.
-RHESSI was launched in 2002.
+The Reuven Ramaty High Energy Solar Spectroscopic Imager (RHESSI: Lin et al. 2002) was launched in 2002 and continuing to operate at the present time, are observing the solar spectrum in the energy range 3 keV - 17 MeV.